HDR candidates FAQs

-- Activate your 20 days of annual leave, or
+- activate your 20 days of annual leave, or

-- Study from home, keep in contact with your supervisors and access the Bond online research and library resources.
+- study from home, keep in contact with your supervisors and access the Bond online research and library resources.

-- If you have expended your annual leave and/or cannot work from home, we will offer appropriate solutions on a case-by-case basis (e.g. leave of absence, University-activated extensions to work submission dates).
+- If you have expended your annual leave and/or cannot work from home, we will offer appropriate solutions on a case-by-case basis (e.g. leave of absence, university-activated extensions to work submission dates).

-Your faculty will assist you with these issues where possible, including ways to have social distancing in place, or to change your research methods.
+Your faculty will assist you with these issues where possible, including ways to have physical distancing in place, or to change your research methods.
 If it is not possible to get around these issues you could consider applying for leave of absence, for a period.